 - Angelina’s – for pizza and pasta prepared so many flavorful ways.

 - Old Florida Fish House – anytime but particularly for Sunday brunch overlooking Eastern Lake.

-- The Hub – an expansive, open-air gathering spot surrounded by restaurants featuring movie nights and live music.
+- The Big Chill – an expansive, open-air gathering spot surrounded by restaurants featuring movie nights and live music.